The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for non-rotating Plane Couette Flow

 where $A_u$ is the amplitude response, and $\phi_{d}$ the phase lag, both of which are dependent on the distance to the wall.
 To determine the values of these quantities we use two methods.
 The first is to simply take a Fourier transform of $f$, and determine $\phi_{d}$ and $A_u$ from the results of this transform.
 We truncate $\phi_d$ when the amplitude of the Fourier mode is smaller than $10^{-3}$ for reasons that will become apparent below.
 For comparison purposes, we also follow \cite{VerschoofRubenA2018PdTt}, and determine the phase-delay using the peak of the cross-correlation between the wall-velocity and $f$.
 We show the results obtained from both methods in the top panels of Figure \ref{fig:phaselag} for values of $Wo$ in the (26,200) range.
 We have also added dashed lines which represent the exact solution for Stokes' oscillating laminar boundary layer, $\phi_{d}=(y~Wo)/\sqrt{2}$.

 We first notice that the phase delay results for the cross-correlation are limited to the range $[0,\pi)$, while those obtained from the Fourier transform have a larger range of $\phi$ which is only limited by truncation.
 The results are also qualitatively similar to each other, with a few minor differences.
 In the cross-correlation method, the phase delay is effectively zero for the lowest $Wo$ very close to the wall, and is slightly smaller than the one obtained through the Fourier transform.
 This method also shows some ``graininess'' due to the numerical inadequacies of using the maximum operator.
-Hence, we use the Fourier transform for measuring $A_u$ and $\phi_{d}$, as it appears superior, even if it is evident that the cross-correlation calculation used in ~\cite{VerschoofRubenA2018PdTt} also gives reasonable results.
+Hence, we use the Fourier transform for measuring $A_u$ and $\phi_{d}$, as the trend is more distinct, even if it is evident that the cross-correlation calculation used in ~\cite{VerschoofRubenA2018PdTt} also gives reasonable results.

 Turning to the results themselves, we can observe there are two distinct regions where the phase and the wall distance are related in an approximately linear manner, albeit with different slopes.
-The linear relationship between phase and wall distance can be understood as the modulation travelling into the flow with a constant speed, with steeper slopes signal slower travel.
-The transition between them occurs at $y\approx 0.05$, which corresponds to $y^+\approx 40$, i.e. the buffer sub-region of the boundary layer.
-The near-wall region ($y \le 0.05$) approximately corresponds to the viscid sub-region.
-The modulation travels slower, mainly through viscosity.
-However, because the slopes obtained are shallower than the purely viscid solutions (denoted as dashed lines), other mechanisms that accelerate the transport are at play.
-We also highlight that the distance between the purely viscous solution and the actual solution decreases as the frequency increases, meaning that these corrections become more important.
-The second region ($y \ge 0.05$) has a shallower slope, which means that the modulation travels faster, as it is essentially transported by turbulent fluctuations.
+A linear relationship between phase and wall distance can be understood as information from the modulation propagating into the flow with a constant speed, with the phase delay acting as a proxy for time ($\phi_d\sim t/T$).
+In this way, a steeper slope $m$ in the $\phi_d=my$ line signals a slower travel velocity.
+The lines change from one slope to another at $y\approx 0.05$, which corresponds to $y^+\approx 40$, i.e. the buffer sub-region of the boundary layer.
+Hence, the region $y \le 0.05$ approximately corresponds to the viscid sub-region where the modulation travels slower, mainly through viscosity.
+The other flow region ($y \ge 0.05$) corresponds to zones in the buffer layer and beyond.
+It has a shallower slope, which means that the modulation travels faster, as it is essentially transported by turbulent fluctuations.